choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 ### External ActiveMQ Documentation

-The Apache ActiveMQ documentation makes a good effort, but it is often incomplete, badly organized, and confusing.
-The Fuse documentation (a commercially supported release of ActiveMQ) is significantly better written and better organized, although it requires signing up for an email newsletter.
+The Apache ActiveMQ documentation contains important information, but it is often incomplete, badly organized, and confusing.
+The Fuse documentation (a commercially supported release of ActiveMQ) is significantly better written and better organized, although it requires signing up for an email newsletter, but it may be out of sync with the most recent ActiveMQ releases.

 * [Apache ActiveMQ Documentation][apache_activemq_config_docs]
 * [Fuse Documentation](http://fusesource.com/documentation/fuse-message-broker-documentation/)